 It will be necessary to increase the number of observations, but we have analogic conditions in patients whose vasa deferentia have been totally obstructed as the result of a gonorrheal inflammation.
 Although these patients are necessarily sterile, there is never any lack of sexual inclination resulting from this condition.
-I have resected the vasa deferentia in a-considerable number of patients suffering from hypertrophied prostates, but they were all older than these day to day.
-One week after the first operation I two, and all were either impotent or widowers, and could consequently not aid in making competent observations.
+I have resected the vasa deferentia in a-considerable number of patients suffering from hyper-trophied prostates, but they were all older than these two, and all were either impotent or widowers, and could consequently not aid in making competent ob-

-The operation which I would suggest consists in the following steps: 1, thorough disinfection of the surface over the external inguinal ring; 2, infiltration of the tissues with a solution of one grain each of muriate of morphia, muriate of cocain and sodium chlorid to the ounce of sterilized water; 3, an incision in the direction and directly over the cord, not to exceed one very large proportion of all criminals, degenerates inch in length, down to the vas deferens; 4, isolating and perverts have come from parents similarly afflic- this structure for the distance of half an inch; E, ligation with catgut and section one-quarter of an inch below this; 6, closure of the wound with a buried catgut stitch, and application of a collodion dressing.
+The operation which I would suggest consists in the following steps: 1, thorough disinfection of the surface over the external inguinal ring; 2, infiltration of the tissues with a solution of one grain each of muthe patient has been perfectly well ever since, and has riate of morphia, muriate of cocain and sodium chlorid to the ounce of sterilized water; 3, an incision in the It has been demonstrated beyond a doubt that a direction and directly over the cord, not to exceed one very large proportion of all criminals, degenerates inch in length, down to the vas deferens; 4, isolating and perverts have come from parents similarly afflic- this structure for the distance of half an inch; 5, ligation with catgut and section one-quarter of an inch below this; 6, closure of the wound with a buried catgut stitch, and application of a collodion dressing.
 The entire operation can be performed on both sides in less than ten minutes, without any pain to the patient.
 The wound will heal so perfectly that no scar can be discovered.